0xnetrunner/0xnetrunner/README.md

 Hey there 👋🏻,

-I am netrunner (ENS: netrunner.eth / 0xnetrunner),  a semi-retired software engineer.
+I am netrunner  a semi-retired software engineer.

 I am passionate about decentralization, transparency and public goods.